PortSwigger/BChecks/README.md

 # BChecks

-BChecks for Burp Suite Professional and Burp Suite Enterprise Edition, developed by PortSwigger and the community with 🧡
+BChecks for Burp Suite Professional and Burp Suite DAST, developed by PortSwigger and the community with 🧡

 ## Documentation
 **Burp Suite Professional:** To view the documentation, go to **Extensions > BChecks** and click the **?** icon in the top-right corner of the window.

-**Burp Suite Enterprise Edition:** To learn more about BChecks, see [Adding BChecks to Burp Suite Enterprise Edition](https://portswigger.net/burp/documentation/enterprise/user-guide/extensions/adding-extensions#adding-bchecks-to-burp-suite-enterprise-edition).
+**Burp Suite DAST:** To learn more about BChecks, see [Adding BChecks to Burp Suite DAST](https://portswigger.net/burp/documentation/enterprise/user-guide/extensions/adding-extensions#adding-bchecks-to-burp-suite-enterprise-edition).

-To see all of our documentation on BChecks for both Burp Suite Professional and Burp Suite Enterprise Edition, see [BCheck definitions](https://portswigger.net/burp/documentation/scanner/bchecks).
+To see all of our documentation on BChecks for both Burp Suite Professional and Burp Suite DAST, see [BCheck definitions](https://portswigger.net/burp/documentation/scanner/bchecks).

 ## Blogs